DTIF overview and objectives

-The National Development Plan (NDP) stated that the DTIF would see investment in the development and deployment of disruptive technologies and applications on a commercial basis, drive collaboration between Ireland’s world-class research base and industry as well as facilitating enterprises to compete directly for funding in support of the development and adoption of these technologies and seeding a new wave of start-ups.
-The DTIF is explicitly linked to National Strategic Outcome 5 - A Strong Economy, supported by Enterprise, Innovation and Skills.
+The National Development Plan (NDP) stated that the DTIF would see investment in the development and deployment of disruptive technologies and applications on a commercial basis; drive collaboration between Ireland’s world-class research base and industry as well as facilitating enterprises to compete directly for funding in support of the development and adoption of these technologies and seeding a new wave of start-ups.
+The DTIF is explicitly linked to National Strategic Outcome 5 (a strong economy, supported by enterprise, innovation and skills).

-The objectives of the Disruptive Technologies Innovation Fund (DTIF) are to:
+The DTIF objectives are to:

 Essentially, DTIF is about funding collaborations that demonstrate technology-based disruptive innovation, collaborations that can: